stele95/AMD-Single-GPU-Passthrough/README.md

 ### Configuring Libvirt

-To configure libvirt run the script which configures libvirt and QEMU by typing ``sudo ./libvirt_configuration.sh``.
+To configure libvirt run the script which configures libvirt and QEMU by typing ``./libvirt_configuration.sh``.

 ### Setting up Windows 11 VM